cogimon/Orocos_Cogimon_Ros_Interface/README.md

 ## Set-up:

-As the Orocos-Ros integration package is completely independent from the Coman-cogimon enviroment, we need to make sure that both packages are installed correctly and they are fully functional.
+As the Orocos-Ros integration package is completely dependent on the CoSimA enviroment, hence, we need to make sure that both packages are installed correctly and they are fully functional.
 Let's assume that the  Coman-enviroment package is installed here:
 ```
 /opt/cogimon